top of page

 The machine accelerates two beams of protons around a 27km loop at close to the speed of light.
 The beams go in different directions and are crossed at four points where the protons slam into one another inside giant detectors.
 The intense energy of the collisions is converted into all manner of particles.
 New particles are unstable, and the moment they are made they disintegrate into other more common particles.
 This creates unexpected patterns in the LHC data which reveal the particle’s presence.

-For the instructive and amusing Large Hadron Rap, by science journalist Katherine McAlpine, click the picture below of collision events from the detector or find the lyrics here.
+For the instructive and amusing Large Hadron Rap, by science journalist Katherine McAlpine, click the picture below of collision events!

 The Large Hadron Collider